-With respect to the workers' inhale of nuclear fuel material scattered by the accident, the improvement at the planning stage is necessary as suggested at (3) (7) Also, with regard to the entrance of nuclear fuel material inside the half-face mask because the contamination around the face was left without being removed immediately after the accident, the paragraph 4, "Removal of Contamination", of Article 19-2, "Measures Taken When Contamination is Confirmed", Part 2 of the Operational Safety Program needs improvement,.
+With respect to the workers' inhalation of nuclear fuel material scattered by the accident, the improvement at the planning stage is necessary as suggested at (3) 7 Also, with regard to the infiltration of nuclear fuel material inside the halfface mask caused by the contamination around the face left without being removed immediately after the accident, the paragraph 4, "Removal of Contamination", of Article 19-2, "Measures Taken When Contamination is Confirmed", Part 2 of the Operational Safety Program needs improvement,.

-In regard to the fact that a long time was taken for setting the greenhouse, the subordinate rule of the Operational Safety Program, "Fukushima Fuels and Materials Department's Manual for Accident Response", requires that protective equipment be inspected and maintained at ordinary times for prompt and appropriate response to an accident, but the greenhouse materials was not covered in the manual.
-However, if it is taken into consideration that the accident response of this time resulted in constructing greenhouse for the exit of the workers, the matters relating to Article 28, Part 1 of the Operational Safety Program, "Activities in Emergencies", need to be improved.
+In regard to the fact that it took long time to set up the greenhouse, the subordinate rule of the Operational Safety Program, "Fukushima Fuels and Materials Department's Manual for Accident Response", requires that protective equipment be inspected and maintained at ordinary times for prompt and appropriate response to an accident, but the greenhouse materials was not covered in the manual.
+However, based on the accident response this time, which required the setting up of a greenhouse for the workers to exit, the matters relating to Article 28, Part 1 of the Operational Safety Program, "Activities in Emergencies", need to be improved.

 In order to identify the organizational factors lying behind the above direct causes, analysis of the underlying causes were conducted.
-For the analysis, organizational factors were categorized and sorted out in accordance with the national guideline "Perspective of organizational factors in analysis of underlying factors" and "JNES's table of organizational factors (hereinafter "JOFL").
+For the analysis, organizational factors were categorized and sorted out in accordance with the national guideline "Perspective of organizational factors in analysis of underlying factors" and "JNES's table of organizational factors (hereinafter referred to as"JOFL").
 As a result, 18 items were identified as the organizational factors lying behind the direct causes.

-Below are the 18 items of organizational factors $(1) \sim 18$ lying behind the direct causes for the problematic five incidents $((1) \sim 5)$ .
+Shown below are the 18 items of organizational factors ([] $\sim$

+(B) lying behind the direct causes for the problematic five issues $((1)\sim(5))$ .

-(1) For "the samples used for x-ray diffraction measurement were encapsulated without removing epoxy resin, and this information was not taken over."
+(1) For "the samples used for x-ray diffraction measurement were encapsulated without epoxy resin removal treatment, and this information was not transferred to successors."

-1 The Plutonium Fuel Technology Division (present Alpha-Gamma Section) was required to specify as a rule storing and managing the record of nuclear fuel material in the storage container and its condition in addition to the information on measuring and administering (slip of nuclear fuel material transfer).
-However, as shown in the fact that management information explaining the storage situation of nuclear fuel material was not stored, work has been performed without developing the system for long-term storage in a safe manner, such as management standards.
+(1) The Plutonium Fuel Technology Division (present Alpha-Gamma Section) was required to specify as a rule the storing and managing the record of nuclear fuel material in the storage container and its condition in addition to the information on measuring and administering (slip of nuclear fuel material transfer).
+However, as shown in the fact that management information explaining the storage condition of nuclear fuel material was not stored, work had been performed without developing the system for long-term storage in a safe manner, such as management standards.

-(2) The Plutonium Fuel Technology Division (present Alpha-Gamma Section) was required to specify as rule the procedures for storing in a storage container nuclear fuel material recovered by oxidation heating process from samples used for x-ray diffraction measurement.
+(2) The Plutonium Fuel Technology Division (present Alpha-Gamma Section) was required to specify as rule the procedures for storing samples used for x-ray diffraction measurement in a storage container after putting it through the oxidation heating process.
 However, a system for managing documents that ensures establishing and revising the work manuals etc. necessary for keeping facilities safe was not operated.